Nothing Definitive is an enlightenment blog by Sam Shadow (SMSHDW).

 Additional note: I came to this conclusion after auditing my own decisions throughout many days over the past couple years.
 There seems to be decisions I make that are automated, but not with any strategic foresight applied to them.
 They are relics from my past life that don’t really benefit me in any way.
 They’re bad habits or laziness or just unaware actions that could be replaced with something more useful.
 To understand this, I think you need to reflect on your actions and pay close attention to the things you do during the day and consider alternatives that might be more efficient, more kind, more courteous, more productive, and just better overall.
 Also, to clarify the Sims reference, you can search Google Images for “sims radial menu” to get a visual of what I’m talking about.
 I imagine that this menu pops up at any significant decision-making moment and if you intercept your normal thought process you can make a different decision before your automated self clicks the button that is most expected or comfortable.
 This can help break patterns of bad behavior and reveal new insights about other options you might never consider otherwise.

 Ok, I’m talking through the problem and it just occurred to me that maybe the strategy of defining precise objectives isn’t the answer.
 Maybe it should be about defining routines based around universal constants.
 Things that never change.
 Projects and objectives should NOT be part of the strategy at all.
-Consistent routine should be entirely about when you wake, what you eat, what order you do your basic necessities in, etc. and have no reference to goals.
+Consistent routine should be entirely about when you wake, what you eat, what order you do your basic necessities in, and the meaningful rituals you perform and have no reference to your end goals.
 Those only fit in when you have free time between these other activities.
 You’re basically building a foundation upon which only the strongest, universal elements are constructed.
 The things that won’t change now or in the future and won’t change even if you do.
 Everything else lives inside it, but is not a part of the structure.
 That way you can be both consistent and dynamic.
-Don’t worry about anything else, just basic consistency.

 During the day we live inside a comfortable blue bubble, but at night things are revealed for what they are.
 The vast darkness of space, the dark nightmare that surrounds us, the dangers that lurk within.